MHM-Rajpoot/Object-Tracking-and-ID-Maintenance/README.md

 - Learned the fundamentals of SORT as a fast and lightweight tracker.
 - Implemented IoU-based detection-to-tracker assignment.
 - Explored tracker update rules (hits, no_losses, min_hits, max_age).
 - Compared SORT against DeepSORT and ByteTrack in speed and accuracy.
+- Used SAM (Segment Anything Model) for Pig segmentation.

 #### SORT Tracker Formula